brettkromkamp/contextualise/README.md

-# Contextualise: Structured Thought
+# Contextualise: Structured Knowledge

 ![Contextualise logo](https://github.com/brettkromkamp/contextualise/blob/master/resources/contextualise-logo.png)

-Contextualise is a simple but effective tool particularly suited for organising information-heavy projects and activities consisting of unstructured and widely diverse data and information resources &mdash; think of investigative journalism, personal and professional research projects, [world building](https://en.wikipedia.org/wiki/Worldbuilding) (for books, movies or computer games) and many kinds of hobbies.
+Contextualise is an effective tool particularly suited for organising information-heavy projects and activities consisting of unstructured and widely diverse data and information resources &mdash; think of investigative journalism, personal and professional research projects, [world building](https://en.wikipedia.org/wiki/Worldbuilding) (for books, movies or computer games) and many kinds of hobbies.

+Contextualise's main dependency is [TopicDB](https://github.com/brettkromkamp/topic-db), an open source [topic maps](https://msdn.microsoft.com/en-us/library/aa480048.aspx)-based graph store.
+Topic maps provide a way to describe complex relationships between abstract concepts and real-world (information) resources.

 > Check out the [Awesome Knowledge Management](https://github.com/brettkromkamp/awesome-knowledge-management) resource, a curated list of amazingly awesome articles, people, projects, applications, software libraries and projects related to the knowledge management space.
 Alternatively, if you are interested in reading more in-depth articles in relation to knowledge management in general and Contextualise in particular, then check out my [blog](https://brettkromkamp.com/).